SajawalHassan/Note-taking-app-docker/README.md

   - Matrix strategy to build frontend and backend images.
   - Utilizes QEMU and Buildx for multi-architecture builds.
   - Caching of npm dependencies to speed up builds.
-  - Pushes images to Docker Hub with `:cache` tags.
+  - Pushes images to Docker Hub with `:cache`, SSH, and the `latest` tags.
   - Deploys the latest version to a GCP virtual machine via SSH.

 - **Cloud Deployment**: